 REMOTE TRICK OR TREATING

 Same fun, different approach.
-Leave your candy bowl about 10 feet down your driveway from the house.
+Leave individually wrapped treats on a table or tray about 10 feet down your driveway from the house.
 It’s a great way to keep that traditional Halloween feel without having any contact whatsoever.

 USE A GRABBER TO GIVE OUT CANDY